 The City Council voted to provide $3.19 million in funding for public safety, capital improvements and neighborhood revitalization to the Como neighborhood as the 2021 target area for neighborhood improvements.
 The targeted Como area measures 0.8 square miles and is home to 1,909 residents.

 Now that the funding has been approved, residents will participate in public meetings and a survey to determine what improvements they would like to see in their neighborhood.
-The first community meeting will be March 4, 2021.
+The first community meeting was held on March 4, 2021.

 What's happening in the Como Neighborhood?